NativeScript/nativescript-angular-guide/src/chapters/chapter5.md

     <b>Exercise</b>: Rebuild your app
 </h4>

-As we mentioned in chapter 1.4, although the `tns livesync` command is smart enough to reload your app for most changes you make to your app, the command cannot hot reload your app for all changes—most notably, changes to native files in `app/App_Resources`, new modules installed with `npm install`, and new NativeScript plugins.
+As we mentioned in chapter 1.4, although the `tns livesync` command is smart enough to reload your app for most changes you make to your app, certain changes require a full build—most notably, changes to native files in `app/App_Resources`, new modules installed with `npm install`, and new NativeScript plugins.

 For NativeScript to recognize this new email-validator npm module, type `Ctrl+C` in your terminal to kill the existing `tns livesync` watcher if it’s still running, and then use `tns run` to rebuild your application and deploy it to an emulator or device.